How do I apply to Baylor University?

 What do I perform for the audition?

 The audition in your major performance area is the most important factor in determining whether or not you will be accepted as a music major.
 It will normally last about ten minutes.
 The audition committee consists of faculty members from your area of concentration.
 An accompanist is not necessary.
-The guidelines for audition material is intended for entering freshmen.
-Transfer or advanced students should consider these suggestions as minimal expectations.
+For instrument specific guidelines, please visit our Audition Information page.

-Is it possible for me to major music and in business, premed, or another subject?
+Is it possible for me to double major?

 What about solo performance opportunities?

 Opportunities for solo performance are strongly encouraged and include weekly studio classes and departmental recitals which provide a format for students to present single works.
 Convocations showcase superior student performers in recitals attended by the entire School of Music student body.
 In their Junior and Senior Recitals, performance majors present partial and entire concert programs, respectively.
 Special Recitals are often presented by ambitious students in addition to the degree requirement recitals.
 Master Classes with guest artists are held every year as well.